About Us

 Meet Cat, Founder & Lead Trainer

-Cat, E-RYT 500® and YACEP®, is the heart behind Pinecone Yoga.
+Catherine (Cat) LaBar, E-RYT 500® and YACEP®, is the heart behind Pinecone Yoga.
 With over 10 years and 2,000+ hours of teaching experience, she’s known for creating warm, inclusive spaces rooted in presence, compassion, and ease.

+She teaches with empathy and practicality, blending yogic traditions with modern life.
 Outside the studio, Cat enjoys rock climbing, traveling, cooking, making art, and spending time outdoors with her husband.

 Recognized by the Yoga Alliance as a 200-Hour Registered Yoga School in Marquette, MI